Philip Turbett: Professorships and teaching

 Turbett was appointed professor of bassoon (including historical performance) and wind chamber music at the Trinity College of Music in 2001.
 He has also held professorships at the Guildhall School of Music and Drama in London and at the University of Surrey and gives master classes at the Conservatoire de Paris and the Conservatoire de Lyon.
-Turbett is also a guest external examiner at the Royal College of Music.
+Turbett has also been a guest external examiner at the Royal College of Music.

 As a teacher, he has worked at the Dartington International Summer School, as a wind coach for the Hampshire Youth Orchestra, as a clarinet tutor for the Essex Youth Orchestras and as a teacher of bassoon, clarinet and saxophone at the Westminster Abbey Choir School, the Benenden School, the Bexley Music School and for the Inner London Education Authority.

 Chamber music

 The Ebony Quartet

-Turbett is a member of the Ebony Quartet, formed in 1980 whilst the members were all studying in Colchester.
+Turbett is a member of the Ebony Quartet, formed in 1980 whilst the members were studying in Colchester.
 The members are: